tsundDEV/waldo-docs/docs/Leads/Docs/Creating a new Page.md

 ---
 slug: ./create
-title: Creating a doc
+title: Creating a new Page
 tags:
     - Leads
 ---
-# Creating a new doc
+# Creating a new Page
 ## Create a New Doc
 ### Pull  the [Github repo](github.com/waldo-vision) to your local repo.
 ![Pull from Github](/img/Docs/Leads/create.png)